Program Area(s): Comparative Politics; International Relations

 Regional Specialization(s): Africa

-Building Africa’s Airlift Capacity: A Strategy for Enhancing Military Effectiveness,” Africa Security Brief, Africa Center for Strategic Studies, August 2012.
+- Building Africa’s Airlift Capacity: A Strategy for Enhancing Military Effectiveness.
+Africa Security Brief, no. 22 (August 2012).
 With Birame Diop and Gene McConville.

 David M. Peyton is a Ph.D. candidate in the department of political science at Northwestern University, where he studies the politics of development, violent conflict, and international interventions in postcolonial states.
 His current research analyzes strategies of property protection in areas affected by intrastate war, focusing on urban centers in eastern Democratic Republic of Congo.